jake-crane/AffineCipher/README.txt

+This project was created for my Computer Security class in Spring 2015.

 The affine directory contains a program for encrypting and decrypting plainText using the Affine cipher.
 Example usage: echo HELLO | affine encrypt 7 2
 Example usage: echo ZEBBW | affine decrypt 7 2